wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-18-take-your-editors-ux-to-the-next-level-part-2.markdown

 }
 </code></pre>

-Notice we can also do *the inverse*, meaning make the checkbox label say *Do not show a description*.
+Notice we can also do *the inverse*, meaning make the checkbox label say *Do not show a description* and, when checked, *hide* the description field.
 In that case, it's as easy as setting the condition to `TRUE`:

 <pre><code class="language-php">
 function projectname_custom_form_post_node_form_alter(&$form, $form_state) {